 Hi.
 I’m the Fauxmartha.

 But first I’m Melissa.
 You can call me Mel or Faux as my husband now so affectionately calls me.
-I’m a designer by day and a baker by night.
-I’m a wife and a mama all the time.
+I’m a home cook and baker, wife, mama, minimalist, and designer.
 Back in the day, I went against everything I learned in marketing class and named my blog after an existing brand—Martha Stewart.
 My grandma called me Martha in high school and college for my many domestic interests.
 The name seemed fitting.
 I bought the URL, and now we’re married for better or worse.

-I started this space to document life after getting married and moving away from my Texas family.
+I started this space to document life after moving away from my Texas family.
 It quickly turned into a food blog.
 I’d spend hours on the weekend in my tiny Chicago kitchen, as the wife of an always studying husband in graduate school, cooking my heart out, learning to cook.
-Four years in Chicago, two in Connecticut, and now we’re headed to Minneapolis, MN indefinitely.
+Four years in Chicago, two in Connecticut, and now we live in Minneapolis indefinitely, a city I’ve fallen madly in love with.
+We’re in the process of figuring out how to decorate The Fauxhouse, our modern, city farmhouse.

 I made this for you.